KubeRocketCI/docs/docs/operator-guide/microsoft-entra/defectdojo-oidc-authentication.md

+---
+id: defectdojo-oidc-authentication
+sidebar_label: DefectDojo
+---

-# DefectDojo
+# Guide: Microsoft Entra SSO integration with DefectDojo

-This page provides instructions on how to configure DefectDojo with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+This guide provides instructions on how to configure DefectDojo with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).

 ## Prerequisites